Promoting prudent prescribing of antibiotics for dental problems in primary care

 Reducing unnecessary prescribing to minimise the emergence of antimicrobial resistant bacteria.

 Antimicrobial resistance (when infections can no longer be treated with existing available medications) poses a massive threat to public health.
 The overuse of antibiotics is a major cause of antimicrobial resistance so it is important that antibiotics are prescribed judiciously.
 That means the right drug, at the right dose, for the right duration, and crucially, only when they are really needed.

-Ivor Chestnutt, a Professor and Honorary Consultant in dental public health, and Anwen Cope, a Specialty Trainee in dental public health, work with collaborators in the School of Medicine to understand how antibiotics are used in the management of dental problems in primary care in the UK.
+Ivor Chestnutt, a Professor and Honorary Consultant in dental public health, and Anwen Cope, a Senior Clinical Lecturer and Honorary Consultant in dental public health, work with collaborators in the School of Medicine to understand how antibiotics are used in the management of dental problems in primary care in the UK.

 Uncovering the issues

 Dentists are responsible for 1 in 10 primary care prescriptions for antibiotics in the UK.
 Many of these are for conditions such as dental abscesses, which may be more effectively managed using dental treatments such as tooth extraction or root canal treatment.